Tom Melhuish 4 min read

 • Business water suppliers measure how much water is being used by your business at the meter and charge you accordingly.

-Water meters are the same as electricity and gas meters used by business energy suppliers, but for water.
-The dial on the front of a water meter measures the volume of water passed through it since it was installed.
+Water meters are the same as electricity and gas meters used by business energy suppliers, but for water, the dial on the front of a water meter measures the volume of water passed through it since it was installed.

 How does a water meter work?